NightShade8/TCM-Programming-100/05-Other-Items/README.md

 ---

-## 1️⃣ 01-importing-modules.md
+## 1️⃣ 01-Importing-Modules.md
 **Summary**:
-This file provides an overview of how to import modules in various programming languages.
+This file provides an overview of how to import modules in Python.
 It explains the syntax and best practices for module imports, enabling modular and reusable code.

 **Key Features**:
-- Covers module import syntax for multiple languages (e.g., Python, JavaScript).
+- Covers different ways to import modules (e.g., `import`, `from ... import`).
-- Highlights common pitfalls and how to avoid them.
+- Explains aliasing and wildcard imports.
+- Includes practical examples for better understanding.

+---

+## 2️⃣ 02-Sockets.md
+**Summary**:
+This file introduces socket programming in Python, explaining how to create and manage sockets for network communication.

+**Key Features**:
+- Explains the basics of socket creation and communication.
+- Covers TCP and UDP protocols.
-- Includes examples for both relative and absolute imports.
+- Includes examples of a simple TCP server and client.

+---

+## 3️⃣ README.md
+**Summary**:
+This file serves as an overview of the `05-Other-Items` directory, summarizing the contents and purpose of each file.

+**Key Features**:
+- Provides a structured reference for the directory.
+- Helps users quickly locate specific files and topics.

 ---